- Install the marimo operator on your CKS cluster (for cluster administrators).

 Using

-kubectl delete directly will not sync your changes back to your local file.- Run
+kubectl delete directly does not sync your changes back to your local file.- Run

 kubectl marimo syncto sync local changes. - Run